-Join Rayce Bird for an in-depth discussion in this video Painting anatomy, part of Photoshop: Turn Yourself into a Zombie.
+Join Rayce Bird for an in-depth discussion in this video Painting anatomy, part of Turning Yourself into a Zombie in Photoshop.

 - [Voiceover] Now that we have a pretty good base, let's use some of our brushes to paint some focal points and some zombie anatomy.
 Now becomes the fun part, in my opinion.
 Let's go ahead and back out a little bit and we're going to select this skull.
 Hold down the Alt button and just kind of drag it out into our scene.
 We can just keep it here if we need to but sometimes I like to get a little bit more up close with it.
 And we'll just size it down by hitting Command + T and grabbing one of the corners there.